CopernicaMarketingSoftware/AMQP-CPP/README.md

 Option|Default|Meaning
 ------|-------|-------
 BUILD_SHARED|OFF|Static lib(ON) or shared lib(OFF)?
-LINUX_TCP|OFF|Should the linux-only TCP module be built?
+LINUX_TCP|OFF|Should the Linux-only TCP module be built?

 ## Make
 Installing the library is as easy